What’s next for interest rates in Ireland?

 Key takeaways

-• The ECB has announced back-to-back interest rate cuts
+• The ECB has cut interest rates four times this year

 What is the current ECB rate?